xStarbound/xStarbound/README.md

 - [1x UI scaling](https://steamcommunity.com/sharedfiles/filedetails/?id=1782208070) — won't do anything and is redundant.
 - [3x UI scaling](https://steamcommunity.com/sharedfiles/filedetails/?id=2681858844) — ditto.
 - [4x UI scaling](https://steamcommunity.com/sharedfiles/filedetails/?id=2870596125) — ditto.
+- [Bottinator22's mods](https://steamcommunity.com/profiles/76561197964469434/myworkshopfiles/?appid=211820) — these have issues with xStarbound's Lua sandbox.
+You'll probably have to disable `"safeScripts"` if you use any of these mods.
 - [Project Knightfall](https://steamcommunity.com/sharedfiles/filedetails/?id=2010883172) ([GitHub](https://github.com/Nitrosteel/Project-Knightfall)) — some added UIs have minor issues with xStarbound's Lua sandbox.
-A patch mod will be created soon.
 - [Русификатор Zoom Keybinds](https://steamcommunity.com/sharedfiles/filedetails/?id=2980671752) — technically fully compatible, but the mod it patches isn't compatible anyway.
-- [Stardust Core Lite](https://steamcommunity.com/sharedfiles/filedetails/?id=2512589532) ([GitHub](https://github.com/zetaPRIME/sb.StardustSuite)) — Has issues with xStarbound's Lua sandbox.
-A patch mod will be created soon.
+- [Stardust Core Lite](https://steamcommunity.com/sharedfiles/filedetails/?id=2512589532) ([GitHub](https://github.com/zetaPRIME/sb.StardustSuite)) — has issues with xStarbound's Lua sandbox.
+You may need to disable `"safeScripts"` if you're experiencing any problems with this mod's UIs or items.
 Ignore any libellous startup messages.
 - [Starloader](https://steamcommunity.com/sharedfiles/filedetails/?id=2936533996) ([GitHub](https://github.com/Starbound-Neon/StarLoader)) — fully compatible as long as `"safeScripts"` is disabled in your `xclient.config` (but be careful with that!).
 - [Unitilities | Lua Modding Library](https://steamcommunity.com/sharedfiles/filedetails/?id=2826961297) — the Hasibound-specific functionality is not supported by xStarbound.
 - Other UI scaling mods — these won't do anything and are redundant.
 Mods that do other stuff besides scaling the UI should work.